whprocter/RPr-Chakraborty-2021/docs/report/report.md

 Although the data specifications are described in detail in the original study, none of the data from the original study is provided in an online repository.

-We received the COVID-19 case data from 8/1/2020 from the author, as there is no readily apparent way to access archived data from the Johns Hopkins University Center for Systems Science Engineering database.
+We received the COVID-19 case data through 8/1/2020 from the author, as there is no readily apparent way to access archived data from the Johns Hopkins University Center for Systems Science Engineering database.
 The COVID-19 case data expresses cumulative count of reported COVID-19 from 1/22/2020 to 8/1/2020.
 The data can be found at the John Hopkins CCSE COVID-19 Data Repository ([https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19)).
 However, archived data only provides summaries at the national scale.

-The 2018 ACS 5 year estimates for disabilities can be accessed from the U.S. Census website or through the Census API.
+We accessed the 2018 ACS 5 year estimates for disabilities from the U.S. Census website.
+The data is also available through the Census API.

 ## Variables

 All variables in this study were derived from secondary data.
-There are no experimentally manipulated variables in this experiment.
+There were no experimentally manipulated variables in this experiment.
-Eighteen independent variables, a percentage of total disabled persons per county and seventeen 'disaggregated' categories that break down socio-demographic characteristics of the disabled population.
+COVID-19 incidence rate was used as the dependent variable.
-COVID-19 incidence rate can be seen as the dependent variables.
+Following the original study, we examined eighteen independent variables, a percentage of total disabled persons per county and seventeen 'disaggregated' categories that break down socio-demographic characteristics of the disabled population.

 The socio-demographic variables are broken down into the following categories.
 Their table code from the ACS data has been included in this documentation